DataDog/Datadog-Labs-jp/terraform-101/Lab3-Synthetics/README.md

      }
 ```

+## Running terraform

-5. Initialize your configuration.
+1. Initialize your configuration.

 ```
 $ cd ../Lab3-Synthetics
 $ terraform init
 ```

-6. Apply your configuration to create a new synthetic monitor.
+2. Apply your configuration to create a new synthetic monitor.
 Remember to confirm your apply with a `yes`.

 ```
 $ terraform apply -var-file ../terraform.tfvars
 ```

-7. Navigate to the [Synthetics page](https://app.datadoghq.com/synthetics/tests) to view your test.
+3. Navigate to the [Synthetics page](https://app.datadoghq.com/synthetics/tests) to view your test.

 ## Enable Monitor ID to output